rp42dev/fromladstodads.ie/README.md

 ## Initial sketch:
 [Initial sketch](from-jads-to-dads-1.png)

-# fFeatures to be added:
+# Features to be added:
 ### For events page:
 - The events will be added to the website manually.
 - Zoom link will be added to the video conference events.